stolostron/rhacm-docs/governance/create_cis_pol.md

 4. Save your deployment and close the Visual Web Terminal.

 5. The associated pod restarts.
 Attempt to create the policy again.
-See, [Creating a CIS policy from the console](#create_policy_console).

 ## Remediating CIS policy violation